piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 #### Example

-This example configures a resource request of `cpu: 10m` for the CSI Controller Deployment:
+This example configures a resource request of `memory: 1Gi` for the CSI Controller Deployment:

 ```yaml
 apiVersion: piraeus.io/v1